Missing and underestimated feedbacks in the CMIP5 climate models used for the IPCC carbon budget (25th November 2013)

 One feed back mentioned above that I would like to draw attention to concerns dissociating methane hydrates.
-Thank you for passing on my previous concerns to get an official response to the Last Hours video.
+I had previously raised concerns to get an official response to the Last Hours video.
 This video concerning the longer term should be considered by POST as well.

 Neven’s Sea Ice Blog

 A good place to find up to the hour information can often be found on Neven’s Sea Ice Blog.
 Yesterday a new topic was started And the wind cries methane.
 POST should look at this and read the comments.
 The piece by Neven ends “Remember, you can track methane yourself on MethaneTracker.org.”
 “Looking yourself” is somewhat faster than peer review although not as reliable.

 Postscript 28th January 2014

 POST note 454, Risks from Climate Feedbacks

 A note from the Parliamentary Office of Science and Technology, Risks from Climate Feedbacks (POST-PN-454,January 2014) says